Detection of Lensed Gravitational Waves in the Millihertz Band Using Frequency-Domain Lensing Feature Extraction Network: Introduction

 \section{Introduction}

 The first detection of the GW150914 event initiated the era of gravitational wave (GW) astronomy \cite{Abbott2016_GW150914}.
-Since then, the ground-based detector network has expanded the catalog to 200 confirmed GWs \cite{Abbott2023_GWTC3,GWTC-4.0-1,GWTC-4.0-2,GWTC-4.0-3}, enabling unprecedented tests of general relativity in the strong-field regime \cite{Abbott2021_GR} and provided novel insights into astrophysical populations and merger rates of compact objects \cite{Abbott2023_Pop}.
-Gravitational lensing has been verified by electromagnetic (EM) observations for decades and has led to several groundbreaking findings in astrophysics \cite{kochanek2004saasfeelecturesstrong,lin2025,Liu_2019,Kim2021,Li2025,Janquart2023,Savastano2024,Liao_2017,Liao_2022,cremonese2021}.
+Since then, the ground-based detector network has expanded the catalog to 200 confirmed GW signals \cite{Abbott2023_GWTC3,GWTC-4.0-1,GWTC-4.0-2,GWTC-4.0-3}, enabling unprecedented tests of general relativity in the strong-field regime \cite{Abbott2021_GR} and providing novel insights into astrophysical populations and merger rates of compact objects \cite{Abbott2023_Pop}.
+Gravitational lensing has been verified by electromagnetic (EM) observations for decades and has led to several groundbreaking findings in astrophysics \cite{lin2025,Liu_2019,Kim2021,Li2025,Janquart2023,Savastano2024,Liao_2017,Liao_2022,cremonese2021}.Building on these EM successes, the lensing of GWs has emerged as a highly anticipated phenomenon, expected to occur across a diverse range of astrophysical sources, from compact binary coalescences to core-collapse supernovae \cite{ramesh2022gravitational}.

-The next frontier in GW observation lies in the millihertz frequency band, which will be accessible to future space-borne interferometers such as LISA \cite{LISA2017}, Taiji \cite{Taiji2017}, and TianQin \cite{TianQin2016}.
-These observatories are expected to detect the mergers of massive black hole binaries (MBHBs) to high cosmological redshifts \cite{Cusin2021,Takahashi2003, Savastano2024,cremonese2021}.
+The next frontier in GW observation lies in the millihertz frequency band, which will be accessible to future space-borne interferometers such as LISA \cite{LISA2017}, Taiji \cite{Taiji2017,ren_taiji_2023,du_towards_2025}, and TianQin \cite{TianQin2016}.These observatories are expected to detect the mergers of massive black hole binaries (MBHBs) in high cosmological redshifts \cite{Cusin2021,Takahashi2003, Savastano2024,cremonese2021}.
 At these cosmological distances, the probability of strong gravitational lensing becomes significant, rendering the detection of lensed events not merely a possibility, but an expectation \cite{Savastano2024,_al_kan_2023}.
 A key feature of GW lensing in the millihertz band is the critical role of wave-optics \cite{Villarrubia2024, Savastano2024}.
 The characteristic GW wavelength can be comparable to or larger than the Schwarzschild radius of the lens for lens masses $M_L \lesssim 10^8 M_\odot$, causing diffraction and interference effects to become significant \cite{Takahashi2003, Janquart2023, Liu2025,yuan2025}.
-This contrasts to the geometric optical limit valid for ground-based detectors, where the wavelength is negligible compared to the lens scale, resulting in multiple images with time delays and magnifications \cite{Takahashi2003,Janquart2023,Savastano2024}.